tarunchoudhary3884/TypingSpeeTest/README.md

 ## How to Use

-1. Clone the repository to your local machine.
+1. Visit the live demo [here](https://tarunchoudhary3884.github.io/TypingSpeedTest/) or clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
 3. Start typing the displayed sentences, and the application will calculate your WPM.